 For good visual packaging and production of any retail product, many companies wonder whether they should blister packaging or skin packaging.
-There are many similarities between the two packaging techniques but there are also many differences.
+There are many similarities between the two packaging techniques but also many differences.

 Of the two options, blister packaging has the highest “perceived value” on the retail shelf and has many advantages in packaging.
-That is, the clean lines, glossy protective PVC outer shell, and the good card graphics will be accepted as a quality packaging solution by the consumer.
+The consumer will accept the clean lines, glossy protective PVC outer shell, and good card graphics as a quality packaging solution.

-Skin packaging on the other hand is often used with lower-cost items and accessories which end up categorizing it as the lesser expensive, lower value proposition.
+On the other hand, skin packaging is often used with lower-cost items and accessories, which end up categorizing it as the lesser expensive, lower value proposition.

 There are several considerations you should use when deciding which packaging type would be best for your product:

 - What will your product sell for?
-If it will be selling for under $5.00 then skin packaging may be the best option.
+If it is selling for under $5.00, then skin packaging may be the best option.

 - What is the volume of your packaging production runs?
-If they are greater than 1 million units then skin packaging may be the more cost-effective solution if it exceeds 1 million units.
-For volumes between 25K and 500K, both blister and skin may prove to be identical in cost.
+Skin packaging may be the more cost-effective solution if it exceeds 1 million units.
+For volumes between 25K and 500K, blister and skin may be identical in cost.

 - What is the item that you are packaging?
-If it is related to hardware, accessories, metal components, drill bits, or anything that is small and light, skin packaging may be the best solution.
+If it is related to hardware, accessories, metal components, drill bits, or anything small and light, skin packaging may be the best solution.

 - Will your package be holding several different items in it that your want the consumer to be able to view?
-Skin packaging is a good format for this.
+Skin packaging is a suitable format for this.

 - Do you need some images or icons on your package to help explain what it is or what it does?
-Blister cards provide the best surface for printing clean graphics as virgin SBS (solid bleach sulfate) is most commonly used.
-A mylar film covers the complete front surface of a skin card which can inhibit the clarity and overall printing quality of a skin card.
+Blister cards provide the best surface for printing clean graphics, as virgin SBS (solid bleach sulfate) is most commonly used.
+On the other hand, a mylar film covers the entire front surface of a skin card which can inhibit the clarity and overall printing quality of a skin card.

 - High perceived value at retail

-- Several design options such as trap blister, multiple blister, mock clamshell, full face blister
+- Several design options, such as trap blister, multiple blisters, mock clamshell, full face blister